 - roll into balls

 Rather than using coarsely chopped nuts, I chose to pulse mine in a food processor until they were very fine and almost the consistency of almond flour.
 You can see them in the small bowl in the photos.

-I added a bit of cinnamon to the cookies as well, as I thought it would go well with the pecans and add a bit more flavour.
+I added a bit of cinnamon to the cookies as well, as I thought it would go well with the pecans and add a bit more flavor.
 The cinnamon wasn’t very strong, just a nice hint.
-You could increase the cinnamon to 1 tsp if you’d like a stronger flavour.
+You could increase the cinnamon to 1 tsp if you’d like a stronger flavor.